Cromian/montego/README.md

 # Montego
-A front facing framework to easily deploy a php front end website
+A PHP framework to easily deploy websites

 #Getting Started